mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Confirmations

+- Upon block confirmation, an election for the successor block and destination account block are started if the following conditions are met:
-- Upon confirmation if cemented bootstrap count has been reached, the block was confirmed via an election, and there are less than 500 active elections
+  - cemented bootstrap count has been reached
-  - add the next transaction to the election scheduler.
-  - add the next transaction in the destination account to the election scheduler
+  - the block had a previous election
+  - there are less than 500 active elections

 ## Confirmation Height Processor